 We sometimes need to share information with other organisations that provide systems for managing data and information within Academies.
 Where this is the case, those organisations will act as Data Processors on behalf of Northern Education Trust and they will need to comply with all current Data Protection legislation to keep personal information safe.

-If we provide your personal data to any third parties, you are entitled to request details of the recipients of your personal data or the categories of recipients of your personal data.
+If your personal data is provided to any third parties, you are entitled to request details of the recipients of your personal data or the categories of recipients of your personal data.

 Transferring personal data internationally